LightningCreations/lc-coding-standards-old/c++-compliance.md

 ## ISO C++98 Compliance

 * Follow the rule of Three
+    * If a program defines any of Copy Constructor, Copy Assignment, or Destructor for a class.
+It should define all 3.
 * DO NOT USE raw `new[]/delete[]`, use STL Collections.

 ## ISO C++11 Compliance